Georgia Anglers: FishSmart for the future of fishing!

 Offshore FishSmart Initiative

-Anglers fishing offshore can receive three types of FREE descending devices by contacting Kathy Knowlton at 912-262-3122 or firstname.lastname@example.org.
+Anglers fishing offshore can receive two types of FREE descending devices by contacting Kathy Knowlton at 912-262-3122 or email@example.com.
 When quickly brought to the surface, saltwater fish caught in deep water may suffer from “barotrauma," a buildup of swim bladder gases that makes it difficult for them to swim back down.
 Signs of barotrauma can include: bulging eyes (“pop eye”), stomach protruding from the mouth, or a bloated midsection.
 The devices rapidly descend fish, and release at the depth at which they were caught, rather than at the surface.
 Releasing them at depth has the potential to significantly improve survival.
 Click here to download the deep water release Best Practices with information on handling and releasing fish.
-To view more information on each of the three types of descending devices available to anglers, please click on the links below:
+To view more information on each of the two types of descending devices available to anglers, please click on the links below:

 In January 2018 Captain Warren Hupman (Fishmaster Charters) and Dawn Franco (GADNR) went offshore to capture underwater footage of how various descending devices work.
 Watch the video below which demonstrates releases using the Captain Roy’s Fish Saver Device, SeaQualizer, and the Blacktip Catch and Release Recompression Tool.